 Guts UK/BSG Trainee Awards

 The Guts UK/BSG Trainee Awards are 1-year grants of up to £5,000 for research or audit/QI on any area of gastroenterology.
 Individuals or networks can apply.
-These awards call is now closed and will reopen in June 2019.
+This award call is now closed and applications will close reopen in June 2020.

 Applications can be submitted by individual trainees (Individual Awards) or by collaborators within a network of trainees (Network Awards), though network application needs to name one lead applicant.